Resistance Technologies: Moving Beyond Alternative Designs: Discussion and Future Work

 We argue that what is needed in a move towards just sustainability is a paradigm shift: instead of trying to create market-viable alternatives, we must focus on producing Resistance Technologies.
 The goal of these technologies should not be replacing or being an alternative to current technologies, rather to be useful during times of crisis.
 For example, rather than developing a \enquote{sustainable AI for the Global South} as a concept that will likely increase technological dependency and inequality\footnote{For different perspectives cf., for example, Tony Blair Institute for Global Change: \enquote{Powering AI in the Global South}, \url{https://institute.global/insights/climate-and-energy/powering-ai-in-the-global-south}; World Economic Forum: \enquote{The 'AI divide' between the Global North and the Global South}, \url{https://www.weforum.org/stories/2023/01/davos23-ai-divide-global-north-global-south/}; Rachel Adams: \enquote{AI Is Bad News for the Global South}, \url{https://foreignpolicy.com/2024/12/17/ai-global-south-inequality/}.} we might instead focus on technologies that facilitate the distribution of resources, developed as a common good and with a focus on sufficiency and resilience, that are designed to facilitate aid during climate-related disasters.
 It is important to understand such technological development in the context of available resources and systemic sustainability of human activity within planetary boundaries.

 O'Neill et al.~\cite{oneill_good_2018} ask \enquote{what level of biophysical resource use is associated with meeting people's basic needs, and can this level of resource use be extended to all people without exceeding critical planetary boundaries.} They conclude that a fundamental restructuring of distribution systems paired with increased efficiency can help societies to move much closer to a safe and just space, if we focus development on notions of sufficiency and degrowth.
 In~\cite{millward-hopkins_providing_2020} Millward-Hopkins et al. argue further that the help of advanced technologies across all sectors, paired with radical demand-side changes to reduce consumption, can allow us to reach this safe and just space for everyone.
 Thus, lifestyle choices that lead towards strong sustainability do not need to come from perspectives of scarcity but can be designed for sufficiency or even abundance.
 These lifestyles can led to globalized societies and actually improve living conditions for a majority of people through redistribution of resources and power.
+We see specifically the latter, redistribution of power through equal access and participatory approaches to governance (cf.~\cite{bouzguenda2019towards, hawkins2012sustainable}) as an important driver for the development of sustainable resistance technologies that are perceived as a \enquote{more} in terms of freedom and possibilities rather than an inconvenience and a restriction on personal consumption.
 Our notion of \emph{Resistance Technologies} aim to define some design objectives for the advanced technologies of a sufficient and resilient future that enable decent living for all while promoting preparedness for the worst.

 In this paper, we argued that privacy---as in anti-surveillance---is a core value of these Resistance Technologies.
 We ask the question to the Computing within Limits community: what other core values should guide the design and development of technologies that aim not to compete, but to sustain and protect us in a world facing ecological and economic crises?